 During 2020, EMCID acquired 195.104 acres of undeveloped property located adjacent to a portion of the northern boundary of the District.
 EMCID subsequently conveyed 123.316 of those acres to The Cubes at EMC Industrial Park, LLC ("The Cubes").
 EMCID and The Cubes then jointly petitioned for annexation of the 195.104 acres into the District.
 The petition was consented to by the City of Conroe in January, 2021.
 The District Board of Directors annexed the 195.104 acres into the District by Order dated March 11, 2021.
 The Cubes constructed an approximately 1,500,000 square foot Lowe's warehouse and distribution type building located on approximately 123 acres.
-The building and approximately 86.90 acres was subsequently sold to Polygon New Caney LLC and leased to Lowe's subject to the terms of a long-term lease agreement.
+The building and approximately 86.90 acres were subsequently sold to Polygon New Caney LLC and leased to Lowe's subject to the terms of a long-term lease agreement.

 In April 2021, EMCID acquired an additional 112.002 acres of undeveloped property located adjacent to the previously annexed 195.104 acres.
-EMCID petitioned the District for annexation of the 112.002 acres into the District and the petition was consented to by the City of Conroe in March 2022.
-The District Board of Directors annexed the 112.002 acres into the District by Order dated March 10, 2022.
+The annexation was completed on March 10,2022.

 In 2022, EMCID acquired an additional 29.100 acres of undeveloped property located north of the previously annexed 195.104 acres and Crighton Park Limited owned 139.243 acres of undeveloped property south of the Porters Mill development.
-EMCID and Crighton Park Limited petitioned the District for annexation of the 29.100 acres and the 139.243 acres into the District and the petition was consented to by the City of Conroe in March 2022.
-The District Board of Directors annexed the 168.343 acres into the District by Order dated March 10, 2022.
+EMCID and Crighton Park Limited petitioned the District for annexation of the 29.100 acres and the 139.243 acres into the District and the annexation of the 2 tracts was completed on March 10, 2022.